This guide has been updated for Fellowship’s Season 3.

 Schism Build

 This build feels best when you have 11 or more talent points to work with.
-The build gets better as you gain your milestone power spikes: more talent points, your first legendary, and gaining a Champion+ tier Fateful Basher.
+The build gets better as you gain your milestone power spikes: more talent points, your first legendary, and gaining a Champion+ tier Fateful Basher weapon.
 This build is more late-game oriented than Lightning build.

 Schism Build Ability Rotations